- RION Encoding

 You can calculate the encoded value like this:

 encoded = -(negativeValue + 1);

-The reason that negative integers are sent across the wire as positive numbers is that 2-complement negative numbers always take up the maximum number of bytes possible.
+The reason that negative integers are sent across the wire as positive numbers is that 2-complement negative numbers always take up the maximum number of bytes possible - because 2-complement negative numbers need the most significant bit (MSB) set to 1 to mark it as a negative number.
 That means 32 bit for a 32 bit integer and 64 bits for a 64 bit integer.
 By converting the negative values to positive values we can represent negative numbers with fewer bytes.

-The Int64 Negative is a compact field.
+The Int64 Negative uses a Short field encoding.
 Thus the length of the field value is written directly into the 4 least significant bits of the lead byte (a length of 0 means a null value).

 The Float field contains either 4 bytes or 8 bytes making up either a 32 bit or 64 bit floating point number.
 The Float field uses a short field encoding.
 That means, that how many bytes the Float field contains is stored directly in the 4 least significant bits of the lead byte.
 The Float field thus have no explicit length bytes.